Port St. Lucie population surge brings influx of traffic - NewsBreak

 Body found floating in canal near Palm City

-A body was found floating in a canal near Palm City, according to the Martin County Sheriff's Office.
+A body was found floating Thursday in a canal near Palm City, according to the Martin County Sheriff's Office.
+The body was discovered in a waterway located off Sunshine Farms Way.
+Investigators did not say who first spotted the body.
+According to a Facebook post at about 3:30 p.m., detectives...

 Coral disease plaguing reef tract from Martin County to Florida Keys